-These are significant findings.
-If you were injured in a pedestrian accident, you may be able to hold the party or parties responsible for the crash liable for your injuries and any damages you suffered in the accident.
+When pedestrian accidents occur, victims can recover compensation for their injuries.
+If you were injured in a pedestrian collision, you may be able to hold the party or parties responsible for the crash liable for your injuries and any other damages you suffered in the accident.

 Common Causes of Pedestrian Accidents